8 Best Laptops for Students in 2015

 Best Cheap Hybrid – Surface 3 – A light and versatile 11-inch hybrid with impressive stamina.
 It's both stylish and enjoyable to use.

 Best Hybrid – Surface Pro 3 – A 12-inch hybrid that's great as both a laptop and a tablet, it's more tablet than laptop and great for taking notes in classes.

 Best MacBook Alternative – Asus Zenbook UX305 – A 13-inch laptop with a wide selection of connections.
 A great Windows alternative to a MacBook.

 Best Windows Laptop – Dell XPS 13 2015 – A 13-inch laptop that's a steal at £799.
 It's as close to a perfect student laptop as we've seen.
-NEW ENTRY

 Best for Apple Fans – 13-inch MacBook Air – A 13-inch laptop with great looks and class-leading battery life, the MacBook still delivers where it counts.